mnzsss/spacex-explorer/README.md

   <img src="./github/preview.png" />
 </p>

-This repository is created to manage source code of the test task given by volungo for creating a React JS application with integration of SpaceX APIs.
+This repository is created to manage source code of a React JS application with integration of SpaceX APIs.

 ## Layout